-At transect MR-S, percent cover of four of the species exceeded the range observed during the baseline period (see Table 3).
-These included clearweed (Pilea pumila), Arrow arum (Peltandra virginica), and silky dogwood (Cornus amomum), all of which were at the highest levels observed to date at MR-S. Purple loosestrife cover at 20.0 in 2010 was up from that observed in 2009, but remains less than the high measure of 23.3 in 2005 (see Table 3).
+At transect MR-S purple loosestrife cover at 15.0 in 2011 was down from that observed in 2010, but remains less than the high measure of 23.3 in 2005 (see Table 3).
 One species, swamp rosemallow (Hibiscus moscheutos) which had decreased in cover over the past few years, from 6.7 percent in 2004 to a low of 1.7 percent in both 2007 and 2008 showed a slight increase to 3.3 percent cover in 2009.
-Although observed within the marsh, the species was not encountered on any of the transect points in 2010, thus was lower than the range observed in previous years.
+Although observed within the marsh, the species was not encountered on any of the transect points in 2010; however in 2011, it was measured at 5.8, higher than most of the previous years.

 Shrub cover at MR-N has shown steady increase since the study was initiated, in particular silky dogwood (Cornus amomum), which showed its highest percent cover on record in 2008 and comparable levels in 2009.
-In 2010, there was a slight decline in percent cover at MR-N, but it remains well within the range of previous observations.
+In 2010, there was a slight decline in percent cover at MR-N; however, it was up slightly in 2011, remaining well within the range of previous observations.
 As noted above, the species reached its highest recorded level at MR-S in 2010.
+It declined from its high of 17.5 at this site to 5.0 percent cover in 2011.
+It appeared that a large clump of the dogwood near the distal end of the transect was washed out.
+Similarly, a large silver maple (Acer saccharinum) that grew at the water's edge, was uprooted, thus no longer covering the transect.
 At both sites, northern arrowwood (Viburnum dentatum), remained within the previously observed range.

 Figures 1 and 2, and Tables 1, 2, and 3 illustrate the variability in the structure of the marsh communities from year to year.
-As shown in Table 1, the transect at MR-N, the more complex of our two marsh sites, has yielded 26 to 40 plant species in 1998-2008; 36 species sampled in 2010 is average for this range.
+As shown in Table 1, the transect at MR-N, the more complex of our two marsh sites, has yielded 26 to 40 plant species in 1998-2008; 32 species sampled in 2011 is slightly below average for this range.
 At MR-S, the number of species from 1998 through 2005 ranged from 17 to 27, but in 2006, the number of species reached 35.
 The 31 species observed in 2009 and again in 2010 is the second highest observed on this transect.
+The number was down to 27 in 2011, but remained well within the range observed in the past.